Gentleman1983/advent-of-code/day12/README.md

 last instruction, the program halts.

 After executing the assembunny code in your puzzle input, **what value is left in register `a`**?

+# Part Two
+As you head down the fire escape to the monorail, you notice it didn't start; register `c` needs to be initialized to the position of the ignition key.

+If you instead **initialize register `c` to be `1`**, what value is now left in register `a`?